-‘Trusted’ is generally a subjective value we place on people and things we believe we can rely on.
-We base our trust on what we know, and assume, about how likely they are to let us down.
+“Trusted” is generally a subjective value we place on people and things we believe we can rely on.
+We base our trust on what we know or assume about how likely they are to let us down.

 That’s largely true for trusted delivery networks, too.
 However, the term also defines a specific type of network, which is distinct from secure delivery networks.
 A trusted delivery network’s connections are physically secure from interference.
 A secure network is not physically secure, and so usually uses encryption to protect data.

-In this post we’ll look at what a trusted delivery network is, how they work, and how it differs from secure networks like secure VPNs.
+This post looks at what a trusted delivery network is, how they work, and how it differs from secure networks like secure VPNs.

 Trusted delivery networks are physically secure

 One trusted delivery network you already use is your office or home network.
 You can trust it because you are certain: